 The Rhode Island Multifamily Program has a single Lead Vendor that utilizes a network of Rhode Island subcontractors to serve all customers, including income-eligible customers.
 A customer can learn about the Company’s Multifamily Program offerings in a myriad of ways ranging from communicating directly with the Lead Vendor, accessing the Rhode Island Energy website, direct mail and print marketing, and digital marketing campaigns.
 The Lead Vendor also conducts direct outreach to help enroll customers in the programs and increase participation.

-If the customer or landlord is interested in starting the process, the Lead Vendor would perform an eligibility assessment and then schedule a home energy assessment.
+If the customer or landlord is interested in starting the process, the Lead Vendor would perform an eligibility assessment and then schedule an energy assessment.
 The Lead Vendor then conducts post site screening to identify which measures pass a benefit/cost (B/C) screening on a project level basis.
 If a measure does not pass, customers can still include it in the project without an incentive.

 A final proposal is then presented to the customer that includes the scope of work, costs, available incentives, and an estimated time frame.
 The customer is made aware of financing options available to them as well.
 If the customer decides to proceed with the project, installation work is then scheduled.
 Once installation work is completed, a final walk through with the customer is done.
 A completion report is then created and presented to the site’s authorized representative and signed off on.
 A customer survey is also conducted once the work is complete.